iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Introduction ADMM.md

 which requires solving the problem for each ascend step of the dual variable.

 ---
 ### **Methods of Multipliers**

-Method of multiplier updates each of the primal variable individually, in a Gauss Seidel like manner, and then at the end it performs a step of dual ascend.
+Method of multiplier updates each of the primal variable individually, in a Gauss Seidel like manner ([[Stationary Iterative Methods]]), and then at the end it performs a step of dual ascend.
 Through out the algorithm, the dual is feasible.
-For a more generalized version of the problem we consider $f, g$ to be lsc, proper and convex, and form the primal problem and the augmented lagraian as the following:
+For the underlying convergence theory, we consider $f, g$ to be lsc, proper and convex, and form the primal problem and the augmented Lagrangian as the following:

 $$
 \begin{aligned}